microsoft/frontend-bootcamp/step1-04/lesson/README.md

 ReactDOM.render(<App />, document.getElementById('app'));
 ```

-> Note that React components can be reused by writing them in the same way you would an HTML tag.

 ### Props

-Whether you write the component as a class or a function, it can take in additional props using the same syntax as HTML attributes like `id` or `href`.
+A component can take in additional props using the same syntax as HTML attributes like `id` or `href`.

 ```jsx
 <App text="Hello World" />
 ```

-The `text` prop can be accessed inside your component via `props.text` in a function component or `this.props.text` in a class component.
+The `text` prop can be accessed inside your component via `props.text` in a component.

 ```jsx
 const App = (props) => {